stdlib-js/stdlib/SUPPORT.md

 -   **Do not open duplicate issues** or litter an existing issue with +1's.

--   **Do not e-mail, or reach out to via social media, specific project authors or contributors** asking for help debugging your project or application.
-Please be respectful of maintainer time and respect that maintainers are likely to have other obligations outside of stdlib.
+-   **Do not e-mail (or reach out to via social media) specific project authors or contributors** asking for help debugging your project or application.
+Please be respectful of maintainer time, and respect that maintainers are likely to have other obligations outside of stdlib.

 * * *